-How is Childhood Short Term Memory Loss Diagnosed?
+How Is Childhood Short-Term Memory Loss Diagnosed?

-Treatment for Child’s Short-Term Memory Loss
+Treatment for Short-Term Memory Loss in Children

-The treatment of short-term memory loss in kids depends on what is the root of the problem and how serious the problem is.
-If it is a minor issue and has been detected in initial stages, the problem can be solved using behavioural therapies or by changing the learning pattern of the child.
+The treatment of short-term memory loss in kids depends on what the root of the problem is and how serious the problem is.
+If it is a minor issue and has been detected in the initial stages, the problem can be solved using behavioural therapies or by changing the learning pattern of the child.
 If it is complicated, doctors often resort to medicines such as anti-anxiety drugs.

-Parental Tips to Handle and Prevent Short Term Memory Issues in their Child
+Parental Tips to Handle and Prevent Short-Term Memory Issues in their Child

 Keep the following things in mind while dealing with your child:

 - Be patient: No matter what problem your child is suffering from, you have to deal affectionately and patiently with him.
 Being patient will encourage your child to keep trying without any stress, and get better at things, including dealing with short-term memory loss.